pishoyg/coptic/README.md

 1. **Publish the decks through Anki.** (1 hours)

+1. Implement a sound type.

+1. The image, file, and (future) sound fields should support a comma-separated list of key ranges, not just a comma-separated list of keys.

+1. Use a dummy timestamp for testing.
+You can then verify that your changes don't impact the output by comparing two packages generated with the dummy timestamp against one another, one with and one without the changes.

 1. Flashcard synchronization seems to be working fine.
 However, running the generation script twice produces a different file, and reimporting (supposedly identical data) produces the message "notes were used to update